Review | Vincent Van Gogh’s image is cemented in our cultural memory. His letters complicate the view.

 The summer and fall of 1888 brought forth the masterpieces for which van Gogh is famous today.
 His letters to Gauguin at last persuaded the artist to join him, but a complete breakdown at the end of the year landed van Gogh in an asylum.
 The collapse probably had a variety of causes — poor diet and malnutrition, mild seizures resembling epilepsy, the effects of sexually transmitted diseases he had contracted over the years, and his already high-strung nature.
 After nine months in the asylum, he wrote to Theo with an uncharacteristic hint of humor, “I’m trying to get better now like someone who, having wanted to commit suicide, finding the water too cold, tries to catch hold of the bank again.”
 Less than a year after writing that letter, released from the asylum and living in a small village north of Paris, his suffering ended.

-The now-rusty pistol thought to have been used by van Gogh to shoot himself was sold at auction in Paris a couple of months ago for over $180,000, an indication of the fascination the artist still holds for us.
+The now-rusty pistol thought to have been used by van Gogh to shoot himself was sold at auction in Paris a couple of months ago for more than $180,000, an indication of the fascination the artist still holds for us.
 A visit to almost any museum store today will yield a plethora of van Gogh-inspired items, from jigsaw puzzles and dolls to coffee mugs and silk scarves.
 It is the enormous popularity of van Gogh’s art that fuels our desire for a connection with the man, a man who still speaks so eloquently in these letters.

 Reagan Upshaw is an art dealer and critic in Beacon, N.Y.